-Sexual assault can happen to males and females of all ages and backgrounds.
+Sexual assault can happen to anyone of all ages and backgrounds.
 Most often, sexual assault is committed by someone a person knows and trusts.
 While you or someone you know may never experience sexual assault, it is important to know the options and resources available, what steps to take, and where to report an incident if it occurs.
 It is also important to be aware of the laws pertaining to sexual assault in the country you are visiting.
 The response from local authorities and the options for reporting assault may be different in another country.

 Sexual assault encompasses acts that range from unwanted touching to rape.
 Sexual assault occurs when a person does not, or is not able to, consent to sexual activity.
-A person is unable to consent when he or she is forced, threatened, intimidated or is mentally or physically incapacitated.
+A person is unable to consent when they are forced, threatened, intimidated or are mentally or physically incapacitated.